gadsbytom/scrape_nlp/README.md

 ## Scrape and Predict Song Lyrics:
 ---
 ### Description:
-#### This is a web scraping and NLP project built in Python.
+#### This is a web scraping and NLP project built in Python 3.7.
 The purpose of the code is three-fold:

-* For a given list of artists, scrape the lyrics from their songs from the internet.
+* For a given list of artists, scrape the lyrics from their songs from the internet using Beautiful soup.

 * Vectorize their songs using a TfidfVectorizer Bag Of Words model, then train a Naive Bayes classifier on this labelled vector set.